Keeping Nails, Ears, and Teeth Clean Between Grooming Visits

 Dogs’ nails are curved.
 When they get too long they can interfere with the way your pet walks and cause discomfort.
 If you hear your dog’s nails clicking on the floor it is time for a trim.
 Dogs that don’t walk on pavement often should have their nails trimmed weekly.
 Dogs that get walked on roads and sidewalks frequently can go longer.
 A dog’s nails can be trimmed with specially made trimmers, guillotines, or grinders.
 The grooming team at Dr. Dave’s can tell you what is best for your particular dog.
 Cat’s nails are a little trickier.
 If your cat resists getting its nails trimmed, having them trimmed by a groomer every few weeks can help it get used to the process.

 Both dogs and cats are prone to dental health problems.
-Talk to your San Jose Pet Groomer about brushing your pet’s teeth with animal friendly toothpaste.
-Your pet is likely to be resistant at first, but will adjust to brushing if you start slowly.
-Feeding your animal dry food and treats designed to scrub their teeth will also help.
+Talk to your San Jose Pet Groomer about brushing your pet’s teeth with animal-friendly toothpaste.
+Your pet is likely to be resistant at first but will adjust to brushing if you start slowly.
+Feeding your animals dry food and treats designed to scrub their teeth will also help.